Go Back

 Cream Cheese & Dill Pickle Ham Roll Ups

-A masterclass in make-ahead appetizer architecture and acidic contrast.
+A in make-ahead appetizer architecture and acidic contrast.
 By utilizing thinly sliced savory ham as a structural wrap, this bite-sized hors d'oeuvre securely encases a highly stable, spreadable emulsion of rich cream cheese heavily studded with sharp, briny spicy dill pickles for a flawless textural crunch.

 Prep Time 15 minutes